The difference between HCPs and CHSP

 If you’re looking into aged care options, you’ve likely heard of Home Care Packages.
 They’re a great option for government-subsidised aged care, but it’s not the only one.

-Mari is a Team Leader at our 24/7 Contact Centre and says Silver Chain can help you understand the different programs and how they can help you continue to live at home as you get older.
+Mari is a Team Leader at our 24/7 Contact Centre and says our team can help you understand the different programs and how they can help you continue to live at home as you get older.

 “Many of us want to stay living in our own homes,” says Mari, “and we may just need a bit of support to do so.
 Both a Home Care Package (HCP) and the Commonwealth Home Support Programme (CHSP) are designed to do exactly that.”

 So, what’s the difference?

 First, they are used to address different levels of support.

 “The CHSP is for people who need a little bit of help every week or fortnight with everyday tasks or activities, or a short burst of care for an immediate need.

 "Home Care Packages are for people who need more regular help, or higher levels of support.”

 With a Home Care Package, there are four levels of care available, from level 1 for basic care to level 4 for more complex care.